Considerations for Designing and Running an Application in the Cloud

 The following guidelines represent best practices for developing modern applications for cloud platforms.
 For more detailed reading about good app design for the cloud, see The Twelve-Factor App.

-Applications running on Cloud Foundry should not write files to the local file system.
-There are a few reasons for this.
+Applications running on Cloud Foundry should not write files to the local file system for the following reasons:

 Local file system storage is short-lived.
 When an application instance crashes or stops, the resources assigned to that instance are reclaimed by the platform including any local disk changes made since the app started.
 When the instance is restarted, the application will start with a new disk image.
 Although your application can write local files while it is running, the files will disappear after the application restarts.

 For example, rather than using the local file system, you can use a Cloud Foundry service such as the MongoDB document database or a relational database (MySQL or Postgres).
 Another option is to use cloud storage providers such as Amazon S3, Google Cloud Storage, Dropbox, or Box.
-If your application needs to communicate across different instances of itself (for example to share state), consider a cache like Redis or a messaging-based architecture with RabbitMQ.
+If your application needs to communicate across different instances of itself, consider a cache like Redis or a messaging-based architecture with RabbitMQ.

 Cloud Foundry supports session affinity or sticky sessions for incoming HTTP requests to applications if a jsessionid cookie is used.
 If multiple instances of an application are running on Cloud Foundry, all requests from a given client will be routed to the same application instance.
 This allows application containers and frameworks to store session data specific to each user session.